The universality of the relation between magnetic fields and star formation in galaxies: Results

 \end{itemize}

-For each galaxy of the observed sample, we selected an SFR tracer that is sensitive to star formation over the past $\sim\!100$~Myr (e.g., FUV+22\,$\mu$m, UV+IR, radio-based calibrations), approximately matching the SFR timescale employed for our simulated sample measurements.
+For each galaxy in the observed sample, we selected an SFR tracer that is sensitive to star formation over roughly the past hundred million years (e.g. FUV+22\,$\mu$m, UV+IR, radio-based calibrations), approximately matching the SFR timescale employed for our simulated sample measurements.
 The magnetic field strengths, SFRs, sSFR, $\Sigma_{\rm SFR}$, SFR tracer, stellar masses, inclination, and references for the compiled observational sample are reported in Table~\ref{tab:Btot_obs_properties}.